captainsafia/captainsafia/README.md

 I'm Safia (rhymes with Mafia).
 I spend a lot of my time on GitHub.

-By day, I help build the [Blazor](https://blazor.net) framework as part of my role at Microsoft.
+By day, I work on the open-source ASP.NET Core project at Microsoft.
 By night, I help maintain the [nteract](https://nteract.io) ecosystem.

 As you can see, I love the creativity and collaboration that comes with working in open source!